Soir31/TareaExtraclase1/index.md

 ### Jira

 We kept a record of the tasks we assigned to each member of the group and its progress in [Jira](https://thespaceinvaders.atlassian.net/jira/software/projects/DATOS12021/boards/1/backlog).
 In here you can watch how the different tasks were made, the person in charge and the progress of how we developed the game.
+It also helped us to manage the amount of work that each person of the group was assigned to do so that nobody got an overcharge of work.

 ### Class Diagram
 We also made a class diagram to have an idea of what we needed and what we wanted to do before starting to make the game.
 We made this class diagram with the knowledge that we